Eric Fletcher, Baron Fletcher

 Eric George Molyneux Fletcher, Baron Fletcher, (26 March 1903 – 9 June 1990) was a Labour Party politician in the United Kingdom.

-Personal life
+Early life and career

 Fletcher was the eldest of three children of Clarence George Eugene Fletcher (1875-1929), CBE, of Oak Lodge, Bycullah Road, Enfield, London, a barrister and town clerk of Islington, formerly town clerk of Bethnal Green, and, as a recognized authority on the subject, a member of the Advisory Committee set up by the Home Office on registration of electors and conduct of elections, and Nellie Molyneux, formerly of Tooting.
 He had a brother, Dr (Clarence) John Molyneux Fletcher (father of the historian Anthony Fletcher), and sister, Ena.
 His paternal grandfather, George Fletcher, was a member of the Metropolitan Police Force attached to the Fulham Division.
 He studied at Radley College and the University of London and became a solicitor, specialising in international law.
 He was deputy chairman of the Associated British Picture Corporation.